modmore/docs/en/01_Agenda/v1/08_Tutorials/FullCalendar_Display.md

-You could use the FullCalendar 3 script in the frontend with the following steps.
+You can use the FullCalendar 3 script in the frontend with the following steps.

 [TOC]